Unbelievable (EMF song): Background and release

 Ian Dench, the band's guitarist and primary songwriter, has stated that the melody of the song came into his head as he was riding his bicycle while thinking of a recent girlfriend who had dumped him.
 Dench had learned to play classical guitar and also loved the blues.
 The guitar riff in the song goes from blues mode to flamenco mode, "like the two conflicting sides of his life", as he said in an interview with The Guardian.
-Singer James Atkins had suggested incorporating influences from Chicago house and Detroit techno, but Dench went for crossover indie/dance music.
+Singer James Atkin had suggested incorporating influences from Chicago house and Detroit techno, but Dench went for crossover indie/dance music.

 The band made a four-track demo and were invited to London by the record labels.
 Instead the band suggested that label representatives witness the band perform live in the Forest of Dean.
 Staff from Virgin, Island and EMI wanted to sign them, and EMI won.

 The "Oh!" sample comes from a recording of US comedian Andrew Dice Clay, released on Def Jam.
 The band therefore needed to speak to the Def Jam office in order to clear the sample.
 They were flown to Los Angeles for a meeting with EMI.
 During the trip, Dench happened to see Rick Rubin, founder of Def Jam, in a bar.
 Dench spoke to Rubin about clearing the sample, to which Rubin responded, “Fax my office in the morning.”
-He cleared the sample free.
+He cleared the sample for free.

 Contrary to repeated claims, including from the band themselves in the liner notes and elsewhere, the chopped-up phrase, "What the...
 WAS that?" – featured prominently in the chorus and throughout – was not sampled from a Black Panther rally speech, but rather a syncopated section of the spoken word song "Silly Shit" by Gylan Kain from his 1970 album The Blue Guerrilla.

 "Unbelievable" was released on 22 October 1990 as the first single from the band's debut album Schubert Dip.

 The band drew inspiration from American hip-hop for their fashion style, using their first advance to buy puffer jackets like those worn by members of East 17.